Boston’s iconic Freedom Trail attracts millions of visitors each year. Here’s how to see Boston’s most important landmarks in one day.

 8. Old South Meeting House

-Built in 1729, the Old South Meeting House is a historic Congregational church that was the organizing site of the Boston Tea Party on December 16, 1773.
+Built in 1729, the Old South Meeting House is a historic Congregational church that was the Boston Tea Party organizing site on December 16, 1773.
 A group of over five thousand colonists gathered at the church, then the largest building in Boston, to resist a shipment of taxed tea.

 Today, the Old South Meeting House is still used as a meeting place, but it’s also a museum dedicated to its history as a spot where Bostonians have long gathered to discuss controversial topics.
 Visitors can experience the museum’s exhibits on a self-guided tour, with a free audio guide and knowledgeable docents on hand to answer questions.